 Timelapse, Google’s most comprehensive picture of the Earth’s changing surface, is now getting its largest update with four additional years of imagery, petabytes of new data, and a sharper view of the Earth from 1984 to 2016.

-Timelapse will now provide more sharper view of our planet, with truer colors and fewer distracting artifacts.
-Google said that for this latest update, it had access to more images from the past, with the help of Landsat Global Archive Consolidation Program, and fresh images from two new satellites, Landsat 8 and Sentinel-2.
+Timelapse will now provide a sharper view of our planet, with truer colors and fewer distracting artifacts.
+Google said that for this latest update, it had access to more images from the past, with the help of the Landsat Global Archive Consolidation Program, and fresh images from two new satellites, Landsat 8 and Sentinel-2.

-You can view the new annual mosaics in Google Earth’s historical imagery feature on desktop from here.
+You can view the new annual mosaics in Google Earth’s historical imagery feature on the desktop from here.